Select less burnable plant species.

 Fire Response Schedule

-Prepare a Fire Response Schedule and distribute it to your Rural Fire Authority and a helpful neighbour.
+Prepare a Fire Response Schedule and distribute it to Northland Fire and Emergency New Zealand and a helpful neighbour.
 The schedule will tell them what to do, who to contact, and identify access, water supplies, and hazards for firefighters.

 Ensuring neighbours and visitors are fire safe

 Having a good relationship with neighbours and visitors to your property is valuable.
-They will call 111 and notify the Rural Fire Authority if they spot a fire on your property.
+They will call 111 and notify Northland Fire and Emergency New Zealand if they spot a fire on your property.

 Discuss fire safety with visitors